jgoldfar/maxima-docker/README.md

 * `debian` contains a Maxima installation on top of Debian Stretch

 * `alpine` contains a Maxima installation on top of Alpine Linux v3.9

+* `alpine-latex` adds a minimal LaTeX installation to `alpine`.
+The TeX installation scheme is minimal.